pandaboy/kenya-constitution/constitution.md

 decision shall be final.

-  3. If the Supreme Court determines the election of the President-elect to be invalid, a fresh election shall be held within**sixty days after the determination.
+  3. If the Supreme Court determines the election of the President-elect to be invalid, a fresh election shall be held within sixty days after the determination.

-**141.** Assumption of office of President.
+### 141 Assumption of office of President.

   1. The swearing in of the President-elect shall be in public before the Chief Justice, or, in the absence of the Chief Justice, the